A2B-Bikeshare/go-flux/README.md

-Fluxlog
+Flux for Go
 =====================
-Write *all the messages*!
+Write *all the messages*.
 Powered by [NSQ](http://nsq.io/) and a custom dialect of [MessagePack](http://msgpack.org).

 Intro
 -------------
 Note: Fluxlog is currently under *heavy* development.
 Please don't use it.

-Fluxlog has two parts:
+Fluxlog has three parts:
-  - Go Package - import 'github.com/philhofer/fluxlog' - Sends messages over NSQ to be picked up by a fluxlog client
-  - Client - Sits in front of your database and writes *all the messages*

-Fluxlog is designed to robust, fault-tolerant, and FAST.
-However, there are restrictions on the form of your data.

-Currently, I'm working on clients for Elasticsearch and InfluxDB.
-MongoDB is next on the list.
-Each client will know how to parse a fluxmap schema directly into JSON without using an intermediate Go representation, which should make it inherently faster than most existing solutions.
+  - flux/msg contains the encode and decode API for flux messages
+  - flux/log contains the API for writing flux messages to an [NSQ](http://nsq.io) daemon
+  - flux/fluxd contains the API for reading flux messages from an [NSQ](http://nsq.io) topic and writing them to a supported database.

+Currently, I have plans to implement streaming JSON encoders to turn flux messages into [Elasticsearch](http://elasticsearch.org)- and [InfluxDB](http://influxdb.com)-compatible JSON.
+In the long run, I'd like to have MongoDB and Neo4j implemented as well.

 Performance
 -------------